slacgismo/gismo-cloud-deploy/README.md

   It prints out the logs detail of `worker-6d47d89f94-r7drj`.Repeat this step to print out the rest two workers in a different terminal.

 3. Please check [kubectl](https://kubernetes.io/docs/tasks/tools/) to get more information.

-4. Monitoring the CUP and memory.
+### Monitoring the CUP and memory

+---

+This is extra information.
+In case you need to monitoring the cup and memory.
+Here is the steps.

-Install and apply the metrics server if the system didn't install before.
+- Install and apply the metrics server if the system didn't install before.

 ```bash
 git clone https://github.com/kodekloudhub/kubernetes-metrics-server.git
 kubectl apply -f kubernetes-metrics-server
 ```

-Check specific pod's memory and CPU usage.
+- Check specific pod's memory and CPU usage.
 For example, if you would like to check pod, `worker-6d47d89f94-zv8pt`, memory and CPU.
 Use the following command:

 ```bash
 kubectl top pod worker-6d47d89f94-zv8pt